DavidCarl/UFO/NEWREADME.md

 Everything we cover in this blog post is mainly aimed at improving timings in certain use cases, and may not be the best approach for all use cases.

+All of our test and findings are done on a server with the following specs, 2x6 core CPU (3,33 GHz), 96GB RAM, a RAM Disk and a clean Ubuntu 18.04 install.
+This is both the timings and the benchmarks.

 ## Prerequisites for this blog
 The prerequisites both covers if you wanna play around with the commands and just general knowledge of what this is.